run time error messages : Java Glossary

 • Symantec support suggests copying all the DLLs in VCP\JAVA\BIN to VCP\BIN to correct stability problems.
 If you do this, all debugging will cease to function.
 Delete any DLL in VCP\BIN that also exists is VCP\JAVA\BIN.

-• Check that you fully qualified the name of your class with its package name, e.g. com.mindprod.business.TestDate in the Project section of Visual Cafe, no trailing ".class" and that the upper and lower case is precisely correct.
+• Check that you fully qualified the name of your class with its package name, e.g. com.mindprod.business.TestDate in the Project section of Visual Cafe, no trailing .class and that the upper and lower case is precisely correct.
 Read the section in the glossary on CLASSPATH and under java.exe on how packages, classnames, the directory structure and the CLASSPATH all interact.
 If that does not solve it, I have bad news.

 • Windows 95 has the most incredibly inept scheme for dealing with DLLs from different vendors that just happen to have the same 8+3 name, (even when they are stored in totally different directories).
-Whichever application starts first gets its DLLs installed, and every other app that comes aftward has to use them.
+Whichever application starts first gets its DLLs installed and every other app that comes afterward has to use them.
 If you start some app before VC, it may load incompatible DLLs.
 To avoid this, load VC first.
 Then the other apps may stop working.
 Phttt!
 Mr. Gates has guaranteed himself a seat in hell for this (and for the confounded registry where all configuration information for all applications is lumped in one unrestorable basket).
 There should be separate system DLLs and application DLLs with no possibility of DLLs provided by one vendor being foisted on some other.
 Try starting Visual Cafe before any other app and keep it running.
 It stands a better chance then of getting its own DLLs loaded.

 Unable to locate tools.jar Unable to locate tools.jar.
 Expected to find it in C:\Program Files\Java\jre1.6.0\lib\tools.jar